EDITORIAL POLICIES

 • No data are available.

 Once a manuscript is accepted for publication, it becomes the property of Anderson Publishing, Ltd., publisher of ARO.
 All authors must sign the Copyright Transfer Agreement https://cdn.agilitycms.com/applied-radiation-oncology/PDFs/forms/AR-ARO_copyright-transfer_form.pdf.
 The assignment of rights to Anderson Publishing, Ltd. includes, but is not limited to, rights to edit, publish, reproduce, distribute copies, and publish in electronic form or other media.
 Authors retain the right to revise, adapt, prepare derivative works, present orally, or distribute the article, provided notice of copyright is given.
-For reprint permission, authors should submit the Request for Permission to Reprint Form https://cdn.agilitycms.com/applied-radiation-oncology/PDFs/forms/AR-ARO_permission-form.pdf to Sharon Breske, managing editor, at <mailto:sharon@appliedradiationoncology.com>sharon@appliedradiationoncology.com
+For reprint permission, authors should submit the Request for Permission to Reprint Form https://cdn.agilitycms.com/applied-radiation-oncology/PDFs/forms/AR-ARO_permission-form.pdf to Sharon Breske, editorial director, at <mailto:sharon@appliedradiationoncology.com>sharon@appliedradiationoncology.com

 REVIEWER GUIDELINES